SBS came and filmed a short segment at the 2Mar Robotics office for their SBS Small Business Secrets program. It aired on 23 October.

 I did an interview with Audi magazine as a follow-up to being named their Scholarship recipient in 2015. http://audimagazine.com.au/post/i-robot

 I did a fun radio interview with the BBC with another civil engineer, Nisrine Chartouny, who led a team of 600 workers in creating the 250 million Crossrail Farringdon Station in the City of London.
 You can listen to it by clicking on my face below:

 I'm the founder of Robogals, and the Young Australian of the Year for 2012.
-Currently working on a hardware startup, giving speeches around the country and finishing up my degrees in Mechatronics Engineering and Computer Science at the University of Melbourne.
+Currently working on 2Mar Robotics.
+I sometimes give speeches around the country.

 I tweet @maritacheng and I'm on Facebook.